mikhirev/make_pcre/README.md

 - `s` forces `.` metacharacter to match any character including newline.
   The same as in Perl;
-- `u` changes the way of processing \B, \b, \D, \d, \S, \s, \W, \w and some of the POSIX character classes forsing them to use Unicode properties.
+- `u` changes the way of processing \B, \b, \D, \d, \S, \s, \W, \w and some of the POSIX character classes forsing them to use Unicode properties;
 - `U` ungreedies quantifiers by default (they still can be made greedy if followed by `?`);
 - `x` forces regexp to ignore unescaped whitespaces and comments after `#`.